cdiggins/plato/README.md

 # Plato

+April 20th Status: The source code of this project currently only contains utilities for compiling C#.

 Plato is a strongly typed pure functional programming language designed for high-performance scripting.
 Syntactically it is a strict subset of C# but has additional semantics and restrictions that facilitate optimization of functional code.